-Tourism minister hails ROK Hotel's investment in downtown Kingston
+Tourism Minister hails ROK Hotel's investment in downtown Kingston

-Tourism minister hails ROK Hotel's investment in downtown KingstonWednesday, January 05, 2022
+Tourism Minister hails ROK Hotel's investment in downtown KingstonTuesday, January 04, 2022

 |

-The Minister of Tourism Edmund Bartlett has applauded the pending opening of ROK Hotel Kingston, hailing the development on the Kingston waterfront as an invaluable investment that will add to the revitalisation of the capital.
+KINGSTON, Jamaica— The Ministry of Tourism has applauded the pending opening of ROK Hotel Kingston, hailing the development on the Kingston waterfront as an invaluable investment that will add to the revitalisation of the capital.

-Following a recent meeting with hotel stakeholders, Bartlett said the hotel's opening is coming at a very opportune time and aligns with the ministry's push for the overall development of the city.
+Following a recent meeting with hotel stakeholders, Minister of Tourism, Edmund Bartlett said the hotel's opening is coming at a very opportune time and aligns with the ministry's push for the overall development of the city.

-The minister added that the milestone investment heralds yet another global brand to the capital, and that the hotel will add a “new dimension to Jamaica's tourism product and city's accommodation offerings”.
+Bartlett welcomed the milestone investment adding that it will prove to be invigorating for Kingston's tourism brand, as it heralds yet another global brand to the capital, stating that the hotel will add a “new dimension to Jamaica's tourism product and city's accommodation offerings.”

-ROK Hotel Kingston, formerly the Oceana Hotel, is set to open this year.
-It sits at the corner of King Street and Ocean Boulevard in downtown Kingston on the waterfront.
-It's the first property in the region which will boast the tapestry collection by Hilton.

-Overlooking the Kingston Harbour, which is the seventh-largest natural harbour in the world, the 168-room property will include retail, on-site entertainment and commercial office space with ROK residences on the top four floors.

-General Manager for ROK Hotel Kingston, Jaap van Dam, welcomed the endorsement by the Tourism Minister, noting that the hotel is fully committed to its investment in the tourism sector in Jamaica.
+General Manager of ROK Hotel Kingston, Jaap van Dam, welcomed the endorsement by the tourism minister, noting that the hotel is fully committed to its investment in the tourism sector in Jamaica.

 ADVERTISEMENT